 Doctor's Notes on Electrolytes

 Electrolytes are small chemicals that are used in critical cellular processes to allow cells to maintain their stability to generate energy and to augment the function of many cellular metabolites.
-Five major electrolytes are presented; when they are abnormal or out of balance, they can produce symptoms and signs as follows:
+There are five major electrolytes, and when they are abnormal or out of balance, they can produce symptoms and signs as follows:

-- Potassium (K); hyperkalemia - life-threatening heart rhythm problems, kidney failure; hypokalemia – heart arrhythmias, muscle cramps, weakness, and constipation
+- Potassium (K); hyperkalemia -- life-threatening heart rhythm problems, and kidney failure; hypokalemia -- heart arrhythmias, muscle cramps, weakness, and constipation

-- Magnesium (Mg); - hypermagnesemia - heart rhythm disturbances, muscle weakness, nausea and vomiting, and breathing difficulties; hypomagnesemia - heart rhythm abnormalities muscle cramps and weakness, confusion, hallucinations and seizures
+- Magnesium (Mg); hypermagnesemia -- heart rhythm disturbances, muscle weakness, nausea, vomiting, and breathing difficulties; hypomagnesemia -- heart rhythm abnormalities, muscle cramps and weakness, confusion, hallucinations, and seizures

-- Bicarbonate (HCO3); low bicarbonate - a fruity or acetone breath, warm dry skin, abdominal pain, increased urination, tachycardia, nausea, vomiting and diarrhea and hyperventilation – high bicarbonate levels - shortness of breath, anorexia, dehydration, weak muscles, high blood pressure, thin skin, acne, weight gain (Cushing’s syndrome)
+- Bicarbonate (HCO3); low bicarbonate -- a fruity or acetone breath, warm dry skin, abdominal pain, increased urination, tachycardia, nausea, vomiting, diarrhea, and hyperventilation; high bicarbonate levels -- shortness of breath, anorexia, dehydration, weak muscles, high blood pressure, thin skin, acne, and weight gain (Cushing's syndrome)

-There are many causes of electrolyte imbalances – this is due to constant fluctuation of fluids in the body.
-It is also influenced by exercise, hot weather, illnesses that include vomiting and diarrhea.
+There are many causes of electrolyte imbalances.
+This is due to constant fluctuation of fluids in the body.
+It is also influenced by exercise, hot weather, and illnesses that include vomiting and diarrhea.
 Failure to hydrate your body adequately with fluids that contain electrolytes may contribute to electrolyte balances.
-Diet may play a role; for example, adding too much salt (Na) to foods.
-In addition, there are both medical and medication - related causes of electrolyte imbalances.
+Diet may play a role (for example, adding too much salt [Na] to foods).
+In addition, there are both medical and medication-related causes of electrolyte imbalances.

 Medical causes of electrolyte imbalances include the following: